-Coordinators of this track are Adrienne Gaither, Victoria Barnett, Carlos Garcia (L05), Sasha Costanza-Chock, and Taylor Stewart.
+Coordinators of this track are Ebony Dumas, Victoria Barnett, Victor, Wes Taylor, and Danielle Aubert.

 Call for Participation

-Design justice rethinks design processes, centralizing people who are normally marginalized by design and using collaborative creative practices to address the deepest challenges our communities face.
+Design justice rethinks design processes, centralizing people who are normally marginalized by design and using collaborative creative practices to address current challenges in our communities.
 Developed during the 2015 and 2016 Allied Media Conferences, these principles help establish a shared definition of design justice.

-Does your design practice, creative process, or approach to community organizing align with the principles above?
-Do you create and innovate with people who are most affected by design decisions?
-If so, we invite you to submit a proposal to the Design Justice Track at AMC2017.
-We are looking for designers, community organizers, and those who feel kinship with the principles of design justice to propose hands-on workshops, skillshares, panels, and sessions.
-We will also be accepting submitted work to be shared in the Design Justice exhibition space.
+Does your design practice, creative process, or approach to community organizing align with the Design Justice principles?
+If so, we invite you to submit a proposal to the Design Justice Track at AMC2018.
+We are looking for designers, community organizers, planners, and those who feel kinship with the principles of Design Justice to propose hands-on workshops, scenario-based trainings, skillshares, and sessions.
+We will also be accepting submitted work to be shared in the Design Justice Zine.

 We welcome proposals that build upon, demonstrate, and/or seek to challenge the guiding principles of our network.